DataDog/datadog-cdk-constructs/README.md

 - `datadog-cdk-constructs-v2` REQUIRES Node version 14+
 - Otherwise, using the two versions is identical.

-## AWS CDK V1 vs V2
+## AWS CDK V1 vs AWS CDK V2
 Two versions of Datadog CDK Constructs exist, `datadog-cdk-constructs` and `datadog-cdk-constructs-v2`.
 These two support the use of `AWS CDK V1` and `AWS CDK V2` respectively.

 - Please pay attention to the version of AWS CDK you are using (All new users are likely to be using AWS CDK V2, and this is recommended)
-- If you need to use AWS CDK V1, please instead install/import `datadog-cdk-constructs` rather than `datadog-cdk-constructs-v2`
+- If you are using AWS CDK V1, please instead install/import `datadog-cdk-constructs` rather than `datadog-cdk-constructs-v2`

 ## npm Package Installation: